superxc3/xcmkb/list of guide/common issues.md

 #### Master split is working perfectly, slave side is not registering
 - Most of the time the problem would be USB cable.
 Recommend to find a more reliable data cable or just purchase the Ugreen magnetic cable as suggested above.

+#### Boards disconnected after several seconds of connection
+- Might be overpower needed for usb.
+Try to lower the brightness (especially rgb per key) to 50% and lower.